Linnea87/charge-together/README.md

 - Then I went back to the deploy tab of my app, and clicked connect to GitHub.
 - I then searched for my repository and connected it to the app, and clicked Deploy branch

-Here is a link to my Deployed project:
+Here is a link to my Deployed project :

 Cloning or forking this project can be done from my GitHub repository, and you need to install the dependencies using the *pip install -r requirements.txt* command.